These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Warford was an underrated prospect, but that may have changed after he looked phenomenal at the Senior Bowl.
 Warford was one of the few offensive linemen who could block Georgia defensive tackle John Jenkins.
 Warford won his one-on-one reps and did extremely well in the team scrimmage.
-It wouldn't be surprising if he turns into one of the top guards in the NFL and causes a lot of teams to regret not using a first-round pick on him.
+It wouldn't be surprising if he turns into an excellent guard in the NFL and causes a lot of teams to regret not using a first-round pick on him.

 8/24/12: Larry Warford was named a Second-Team All-SEC performer in 2011 for the second straight season.
 He did a very good job of opening up holes for running back Derrick Locke in 2010.

 Warford is also a good pass-blocker.
 He is strong at the point of attack and can push defensive linemen around.
 The senior has underrated speed and quickness for his size.
 Warford, Warmack and Bailey are all very comparable prospects who should turn into solid starters at guard in the NFL.

 Kyrie Irving couldn't get the Cavaliers to the 8th seed in a terrible eastern conference.
 He only started tasting play-off basketball when Lebron James returned.
 The Cavaliers should trade him to another dumpster fire like the Knicks.